 Required Qualifications:

-With reasonable accommodation, this position requires the manual dexterity to sufficiently operate phones, computers, and other office equipment.
-Be capable of sitting and standing for extended periods of time, as well as be able to intermittently push, pull, or lift 75+lbs. of force.
+Be capable of sitting or standing for extended periods of time, as well as be able to intermittently push, pull, or lift 50 lbs. of force.

 This position requires driving.
 You must have a valid, State of Texas Driver's License (If in possession of an out-of-state license, obtain a State of Texas Driver's License within 90 days of beginning employment.)
 AND at least three (3) consecutive years of driving experience OR one (1) year of driving experience if over 27 years of age AND an acceptable driving record that covers at least the last three years of driver history.